Zanatticus/High-Performance-Computing/FinalProject/code/datasets/README.md

 # Final Project Datasets

-## Iris Dataset

-The Iris Dataset consists of 3 classes of 50 instances each, where each class refers to a type of iris plant.
-One class is linearly separable from the other 2; the latter are not linearly separable from each other.

 ## MNIST Dataset

 The MNIST database of handwritten digits has a training set of 60,000 examples, and a test set of 10,000 examples.
 These images are 28x28 pixels and anti-aliased (greyscaled).
 A sample MNIST reader in Python can be found here (https://www.kaggle.com/code/hojjatk/read-mnist-dataset).